vilmibm/prosaic/README.md

 ## changelog

+ * 3.4.0 - flurry of improvements to text pre-processing which makes output much cleaner.
  * 3.3.0 - blank rule; can now add blank lines to output for marking stanzas.
  * 3.2.0 - alliteration support!
  * 3.1.0 - can now install prosaic as a command line tool!! also docs!